jakdept/goki/fieldlist_handler.md

 The data output to the template is one of two structures - depending on the request.

-If the request did not feature a field value - it's a list of the values of the field - the dataset will be
+If the request did not feature a field value - it's a list of the values of the field - the dataset will be structured:

 ```go
 struct {